eric-newcomer/GymBuddy/README.md

-# Liftr
+# GymBuddy
-Liftr is a matchmaking web-app for gym-goers, built with Django 2 and PostgreSQL.
+GymBuddy is a matchmaking web-app for gym-goers, built with Django 2 and PostgreSQL.